npettiaux/openForumBe/content/YvesDelville.md

 The first part of the talk will present and discuss Open Education.

-In the second part,  (Olivier Bonaventure)[OlivierBonaventure.md] will present his experience with three open ebooks.
+In the second part,  [Olivier Bonaventure](OlivierBonaventure.md) will present his experience with three open ebooks.